gcanti/babel-plugin-tcomb/README.md

 foo(1, 2); // => ...will throws "[tcomb] Invalid value 2 supplied to String"
 ```

+# Caveats

+- Destructuring and default values are not (yet) supported

 # Setup

 First, install via npm.